 Cost: $1795.95 on Amazon

 The D850 is the newly released update to the D810.
 It boasts some great new specs that seriously pique my interest for bird photography.
-45.7 megapixels (imagine the cropping potential!), 9 frames per second with a battery grip and 153 point autofocus system (the same as the D500 and D5).
+45.7 megapixels (imagine the cropping potential!), 9 frames per second with a battery grip (7 fps without) and 153 point autofocus system (the same as the D500 and D5).
 Plus, the initial reviews from wildlife photographers about this camera are outstanding.

 Like with the D810, the files sizes are huge and it’s one of the heavier camera bodies out there.
+Also, don’t forget that you lose the reach of a crop sensor like a D500.
+For subjects that are further away you can swap to DX mode, but then the 45.7mp is reduced to 19.4mp.

 *For a glowing review of this camera, check out Richard Peter’s article: Nikon D850 review.
 The best wildlife camera ever made.
+Richard is a Nikon ambassador, so bear that in mind when you’re reading.

 If money is no object then the D5 is a fantastic Nikon DSLR for bird photography.
 Before the D850 came out, I said the D5 was the best Nikon DSLR for bird photography.
 Now that the D850 is on the scene, this point might be up for debate!